-It’s really all the memories we never made together that I’m mourning.
-The hope that there was still time yet to make them.
-Someday.
-Then there’s all the memories he’s just so clearly and painfully missing from.
+The memories I do have are like the one above, the ones filled with the most pain.
 Scientific research shows memories are like that.
-You tend to remember most vividly the worst ones.
-It’s one of those good ole fashioned evolutionary survival tactics, like fear and fight-or-flight.
-Paying attention to the bad memories helps us to survive future threats.
+We tend to remember most vividly the worst ones.
+It’s one of those good ol’ fashioned evolutionary survival tactics, like fear and the fight-or-flight response.
+Paying extra attention to the bad memories helps us to survive future threats.
 My memory is always waiting for the next disaster to strike.

-I had a whole childhood filled with incredible Christmases and ample joy and excitement.
-I know that to be true.
-But the two Christmases I remember most are the year my parents got into a really bad fight and my mom didn’t come to church with us, and the year after that when they were divorced and Dad wasn’t there until after we had already opened our gifts.
-He didn’t stay too long visiting.
-I remember how red his eyes were that day more than I remember any gifts I got that year or the year before.
-I see that glossy red color as clear as if it were yesterday.
-The way he sat on the couch with his hands in his lap, drooping like a weeping willow.
-It was 5 days before my 10th birthday–I don’t remember that either.
+I had a whole childhood filled with incredible Christmases.
+I’m told there was ample joy and excitement and I believe this is true.
+But the two Christmases I remember most are the year my parents got into a really bad fight and my mom didn’t attend church with us, and the year after that when they were divorced and Dad wasn’t there until after we had already opened our gifts.
+He didn’t stay too long visiting that year.
+I didn’t know that soon he wouldn’t be there at all on Christmas, that soon he wouldn’t even call.

-I can remember pacing around Point Breeze in the dark while he told me he drank just a few beers on St. Patrick’s Day and that everything was fine and life was good and things were looking up for him finally and he wasn’t going to do anything stupid like he did last time he was drinking–the time he robbed the donations from his seasonal Salvation Army bell ringer’s job.
+I was pacing around Point Breeze as the sky darkened while my father told me he drank just a few beers on St. Patrick’s Day.
+“It doesn’t really count” he told me.
+He told me everything was fine–great even.
+Things were looking up for him finally and he wasn’t going to do anything stupid like he did last time he was drinking–the time he robbed the donations from his Salvation Army bell ringer’s parole job.
 He left his post with other people’s spare change in his pocket to go directly to the liquor store.
-It wasn’t his fault they stationed him right outside of the liquor store.
+It wasn’t his fault they stationed him right outside of a liquor store.
 He didn’t mean to end up in jail that time either.

-I can remember talking to him after he had cancer surgery on his lungs.
-After they put him into a short-term medical-induced coma to help him detox from alcohol long enough so that they could perform the surgery without his DTs.
-How he swore he was a changed man now, how he wasn’t going to take life for granted anymore, how he wasn’t going to drink or smoke anymore, as I paced through a park in Cincinnati.
-I can remember how pretty the flowers looked and how the sun seemed to shine a little brighter that day.
+I spoke to my father after he had surgery to remove the cancer from his lungs.
+He had been put into a medically-induced coma to help him detox from alcohol long enough so that they could perform the surgery without him suffering dangerous and deadly DTs.
+I remember how my cancer-free pops swore he was a changed man now, how he wasn’t going to take life for granted, how he would never drink or smoke again, as I was pacing through a park in Cincinnati.
+I remember how pretty the flowers looked and how the sun seemed to shine a little brighter that day.
 How hopeful I felt.

 How I was always pacing.

-In a way, he was with me all those places, the ghettos of Philadelphia, the suburbs in Ohio, a grocery store in Berkeley, a random hotel in Salt Lake City.
-Places we’d never gone together and never would.
-Yet we were never really together, except through an alternate reality connected by copper telephone wires and cables, and later electrical energy and radio waves.
+In a way, my father was with me all those places, the south side of Philadelphia, the suburbs in Ohio, a grocery store in Berkeley, a random hotel in Salt Lake City.
+Places we’d physically never gone together, but places I’d carried him nonetheless.
+For years we were only together through an alternate reality connected by copper telephone wires and cables, and later electrical energy and radio waves.
 Stuff I don’t really understand.

-What I can’t remember is a single time my dad told me I love you.
+What I can’t remember is a single time my father told me “I love you”.
 Even though I’m positive I heard those words from him many times.
 I also know, deep down, in his own sick and limited way, he meant it.

 It’s humbling, the cosmic threads that bind us to other people.
 We’re inextricably tied up in each other.
 Sutured.
 Stitched up in ways that never seem that poignant until the threads are cut.
 So it seems, we are unraveled by each other too.